Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-coach.html.markdown

 [Megabus](https://uk.megabus.com/) also offers a small number of European destinations, including Paris, Brussels and Amsterdam.

+[S﻿nowExpress](https://www.snowexpress.co.uk/) goes direct to the Alps from London Victoria coach station, meaning you can ski low-carbon on a budget.

 #### Coach tours

 [Shearings](https://www.shearings.com/) is a coach tour operator with an astonishing variety of holidays and tours, from 4 days in Scotland to 16 days in Croatia.
 [Alfa Travel](https://www.alfatravel.co.uk/coach-holidays/)specialises in UK coach holidays, with a modern fleet of coaches and some lovely destinations to boot.